Why alcohol and summer heat is a recipe for heat stroke

 Here’s the difference between heat exhaustion and heat stroke:

-One of the most alarming things about heat stroke is that, rather than excessive sweating, the skin becomes very dry and hot.
+One of the most alarming aspects of heat stroke is that, rather than excessive sweating, the skin becomes dry and hot.
 The person with heat stroke will become confused and agitated, and may have slurred speech and a high fever — we’re talking 104° or higher.

 Seizures, coma and death can follow.